- Get Our Free Newsletter!

 It’s been a wonderful, fruitful year at Iron Oak Farm.
 The garden is coming along nicely, I’m picking ripening cucumbers every day and adding them to our refrigerator pickle jar.
 We also just finished kidding season, one of the most joyous times of the year.
 Our last pregnant doe gave birth to triplets last night. […]Read more »

-Zach and I have wanted to raise guineas for quite a few years now.
+Jennifer Sartell Story and Photos Zach and I have wanted to raise guineas for quite a few years now.
 They’re excellent foragers, they help reduce the tick population and they’re just really cool looking birds!
-Every spring we talk it over and try to decide if we want to place an order with a hatchery, or try to find a […]Read more »
+Every spring we talk it over and try to decide if we want to place an order with a hatchery, […]Read more »

 “They” say variety is the spice of life.
 Well then, when it comes to poultry, our farm is very spicy.
 I must say that I am thoroughly enjoying myself this spring!
 We have a beautiful assortment of teenage chicks, new chicks, ducks and Narragansett and Bourbon Red turkeys to come.
 I also have plans for […]Read more »